knah/VRCMods/README.md

  This mod provides additional UI panels for use by other mods, and a unified mod settings UI.
  Some settings (currently boolean ones) can be pinned to quick menu for faster access.
  Refer to [API](UIExpansionKit/API) for mod integration.
  MirrorResolutionUnlimiter has an [example](MirrorResolutionUnlimiter/MirrorResolutionUnlimiterMod.cs) of soft dependency on this mod
+ EmojiPageButtons has an [example](EmojiPageButtons/EmojiPageButtonsMod.cs) for delaying button creation until your mod is done

  This mod uses [Google Noto](https://www.google.com/get/noto/) font, licensed under [SIL Open Font License 1.1](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).